 This Implementation Plan, however, identifies the actions that Council will undertake to support the Knox community during their key life stages.
-Many of the eight Council roles and focuses outlined in the Community and Council Plan (pg.
-14) apply.
+Many of the eight Council roles and focuses outlined in the Community and Council Plan apply.
+Advocate - Raising awareness in state and federal governments and other stakeholders of the issues and needs of Knox residents and businesses, as well as initiating or supporting campaigns for positive change.